-Diagnosing computer problems requires a great deal of patience and an eye for detail, couple with troubleshooting skills, logical thinking and an understanding of the equipment that you can use to assist you in fixing the problem at hand.
+Diagnosing computer problems requires a great deal of patience and an eye for detail, coupled with troubleshooting skills, logical thinking, and an understanding of the equipment that you can use to assist you in fixing the problem at hand.

 These procedures will begin to narrow down common problems, but to find a specific problem; tools or specialized techniques may need to be used.
 If you don't feel comfortable diagnosing or repairing a computer problem, it is best to take the computer to a certified technician and have it repaired for a moderate fee.